This Day In Music: September 24

 September 24, 1930 ~ Singer Carl Feaster born in New York, New York, USA ~ Member of the Chords, best known for their 1954 doo-wop classic Sh-boom, co-written by Feaster.
 Canadian vocal quartet the Crew Cuts would successfuly cover the song the same year ~ Feaster passed away in 1981

-September 24, 1929 ~ Jazz clarinetist, saxophonist, flutist John Carter, full name John Wallace Carter, born in Fort Worth, Texas, USA ~ Leader and sideman.
-Worked with Bobby Bradford, Hampton Hawes, and Harold Land early on in his career.
-Over a dozen albums as a leader, co-leader or solo artist.
+September 24, 1929 ~ Jazz clarinetist, saxophonist John Carter, full name John Wallace Carter, born in Fort Worth, Texas, USA ~ Early on in his career Carter backed artists such as Bobby Bradford, Hampton Hawes, and Harold Land.
+Recorded over a dozen albums as a leader, co-leader or solo artist.
 Especially acclaimed for Roots And Folklores (Episodes In The Development Of American Folk Music), a suite of albums heralded as some of the best 1980s jazz releases.
-Also well-known for his work with the Clarinet Summit ~ Carter passed away in 1991
+Also well known for his work with the Clarinet Summit ~ Carter passed away in 1991

 September 24, 1923 ~ Theodore Navarro, commonly known as jazz, bebop trumpeter Fats Navarro, born in Key West, Florida, USA ~ Pioneering bebop improviser.
 Influential on players such as Clifford Brown and JJ Johnson.
 Worked with Snookum Russell, Charlie Parker, Andy Kirk, Billy Eckstine, Benny Goodman, Lionel Hampton, Kenny Clarke, Tadd Dameron, Eddie Lockjaw Davis, Coleman Hawkins, Illinois Jacquet, Howard McGhee, Bud Powell, Dexter Gordon, Dizzy Gillespie, Miles Davis, and others ~ Navarro passed away in 1950